matrix-org/gsoc/IDEAS.md

 What is Matrix?
 ---------------

-Matrix is a global, federated network of servers that together become an eventually-consistent database, optimized for messaging data.
-Just like email, you can either run your own Matrix homeserver, which means you own and control your own communications and history - or you can use one hosted by someone else (e.g. matrix.org) - there is no single point of control or mandatory service provider in Matrix.
+Matrix is an open standard for decentralised communication, describing a global federated network of servers that together act as an huge eventually-consistent database with pubsub semantics, optimized for messaging data and communication history.
+Just like email, you can either run your own Matrix-compatible homeserver, which means you own and control your own communications and history - or you can use one hosted by someone else (e.g. matrix.org) - there is no single point of control or mandatory service provider in Matrix.
 In fact, there is no single point of control over conversations in Matrix at all - conversation history is a first class citizen, with room state replicated over all participating servers, avoiding single-points of failure or control as you get in XMPP MUCs.

 You can also use matrix to send and receive other types of data - events are passed as JSON objects, so you can use Matrix to collect and broadcast IoT-type data, or program-specific data packets or other objects you need to send back and forth.
 Matrix itself is a spec, and you can write your own server or client by implementing the spec - we also have provided reference implementations of a [python server](https://github.com/matrix-org/synapse) and clients in [AngularJS](https://github.com/matrix-org/matrix-angular-sdk), [Android](https://github.com/matrix-org/matrix-android-sdk) and [iOS](https://github.com/matrix-org/matrix-ios-sdk).